holdensmagicalunicorn/splunk-sdk-python/README.md

 built on Splunk and should not be used if you are concerned about the security of the credentails used in your development environment.

+You can view a sample `.splunkrc` file by looking at the `splunkrc.spec` file in the root directory of the repistory.

 ## Overview

 The Splunk developer platform consists of three primary components: `splunkd`,